kaanf/task-app/README.md

 - Users can save their favorite e-commerce products with product images to the database.
 - Users can update and delete the products they want.

-## 🖊️ Note

-When I tried to sort datas using Realtime Database Queries, I got an error and I tried to solve that error for a long time.
-However, I uploaded it to the Github repository without sorting, unfortunately, in order not to overdue the assignment.
-As a result of this project, I learned a lot of things.
-I may have mistakes in code design, I tried to do my best.
-_Thank you for your understanding._